Share

 3. Product usage tips

 Many consumers on social media tend to share videos on how to use a product more efficiently.
-These user-generated videos are beneficial for customers new to the product.
+These user-generated videos are especially helpful for customers new to the product.

 For instance, consumers passionate about tech create videos sharing hidden features of a new smartphone.
 Or, a consumer who shares fashion content could show 7 different ways to style one piece of clothing.